ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 the [Schema Import Initiative](https://entgo.io/blog/2021/05/04/announcing-schema-imports), its goal is to help support many use cases for generating Ent schemas from external resources.
 Today, I'm happy to share a project I’ve been working
 on: **entimport** - an _importent_ (pun intended) command line tool designed to create Ent schemas from existing SQL databases.
-This is a feature requested by the community for some time, so I hope many people find it useful.
-It can help Ent users or potential users to transition an existing setup in another language, as well as ORM to Ent.
+This is a feature that has been requested by the community for some time, so I hope many people find it useful.
+It can help ease the transition of an existing setup from another language or ORM to Ent.
 It can also help with use cases where you would like to access the same data from different platforms (such as to automatically sync between them).
 The first version supports both MySQL and PostgreSQL databases, with some limitations described below.
 Support for other